Mrkwamu/brij/README.md

 ## What is Brij?

- Brij is a backend service that handles API access.
-Instead of building you own key issuance, hashing, validation, rotation and revocation logic, you point your API at Brij's verify endpoint.
-It tells you whether the incoming key is valid, the permissions it carries and how many requests are left.
+Brij is an API key management service for developers.
+Instead of building your own key issuance, hashing, validation, rotation, and revocation logic, you integrate with Brij's verification endpoint.
+It validates incoming API keys, checks permissions, enforces quotas and rate limits, and returns whether the request should be allowed.

-Keys are never stored in plain text, only an HMAC-SHA256 is stored, so a database breach never exposes the user's secrets.
+Keys are never stored in plain text.
+Instead, Brij stores an HMAC-SHA256 hash, so a database breach never exposes users' API keys.
 Every verify call checks the key status, expiry, rotation deadline and rate limit in a single request, with Redis caching to keep latency low.

 ## Features